 We’ve evolved way too far with Android.
 With every new update, there comes features and improvements which ease up our experience.
 There are hundreds of custom ROMs and kernels for different Android devices that offer users performance improvisations, turning your device to operate at a faster and better rate.
 But, have you realized how these refinements are achieved?
 In a developer’s language, it would be “committing patches to the source”, however, these patches are nothing but simple edits (not that simple) to the source files.
+The following build.prop tweaks will help you free up RAM on your Android device.

 This is intense, getting into the source and modifying, which is not everyone’s cup of coffee.
 On the other hand, we have something else at our hands that we can modify to attain improvements to an extent, regardless of the device employed.
 And yes!
 We’re talking about the build.prop file.
 We will guide you through several Build Prop tweaks that you can use on your Android device.